MainaliB/leet-code/README.md

 # LeetCode Problems

-This repo will contain all the problems I will be solving from LeetCode.
+This repo will contain my solutions to the problems from LeetCode.

-My goal is to solve using both Python and Java.
+I will be solving the problems using **Python and Java**.